Our Most Frequently Asked Questions (FAQs)

 For Students in K to 9:

-K to 9 students must have permission from their school principal.
+K to 9 students must have permission from both school Principals.
+The Grove must be their main School of Record (SOR).

 For Students in Grades 10 to 12

-Students in Grades 10 to 12 may choose to take courses at both at their neighbourhood school and The Grove (CVDL) at no cost (called cross-enrollment).
+Students in Grades 10 to 12 have a choice.
+They may take courses only with us at The Grove, or they may choose to take courses at both at their neighbourhood school and The Grove (CVDL) at no cost (called cross-enrollment).

 *A student can not be enrolled in the same course at the same time at two different schools.